joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

 indicating what input image values and parameters the shader expects, what they represent, the appropriate values, and so forth.

-However, if the shader isn’t documented (and you don’t have its source code) you can inspect the shader data to identify the inputs and parameters.
+However, if the shader isn't documented (and you don't have its source code) you can inspect the shader data to identify the inputs and parameters.
 The properties representing inputs and parameters are dynamically added to the ShaderData object.
 Consequently, you can use a `for..in` loop to examine the